libp2p/docs/content/concepts/transports/webrtc.md

   [TURN server.](https://webrtc.org/getting-started/turn-server),
   but other signaling channels, such as WebSocket running on a central server, can also be used.
   Using a custom [signaling protocol](https://en.wikipedia.org/wiki/Signaling_protocol) or a different signaling service is also possible.
-Overall, this allows for faster and more efficient communication.

 - Security: WebRTC connections are encrypted using [DTLS](https://en.wikipedia.org/wiki/Datagram_Transport_Layer_Security).
 DTLS is similar to TLS but is designed to work on an unreliable transport instead of an ordered byte stream like TCP.

-- Web API: Browsers expose an API to establish WebRTC connections.
+- API: Browsers expose an API to establish WebRTC connections.
 The [`RTCPeerConnection`](https://developer.mozilla.org/en-US/docs/Web/API/RTCPeerConnection/RTCPeerConnection) API allows two applications on different endpoints to communicate.